Prajwal1591/SI-2024-Cubesat/README.md

    There are different typesof antenna used according to their different uses and frequencies.

   - Dipole Antenna:

-       \\It is the Simplest form of antennas which are  often used for radio and television broadcasting.
+       \It is the Simplest form of antennas which are  often used for radio and television broadcasting.
 A dipole antenna consists of a conductive wire or rod that is divided into two equal halves oriented in a straight line.
 The length of each half of the dipole antenna is typically half of the wavelength (λ/2) of the frequency.

    - Yagi-Uda Antenna:

-      is a directional antenna commonly used for communication in the high-frequency bands.
+   \It is a directional antenna commonly used for communication in the high-frequency bands.
    It was devloped bytwo peoples of JApan in early 1920s.
 Yagi-Uda antenna is highly directional, meaning it focuses its radiation pattern in one direction while suppressing signals from other directions.
 Yagi-Uda antenna is highly directional, meaning it focuses its radiation pattern in one direction while suppressing signals from other directions.

    - Parabolic Antenna: